LandSandBoat/lsb-wiki/What-Works?.md

 | ❌ | The Voracious Resurgence | |

 # Quests
-Playable missions are marked in the following file with `--+--` after their names <br>
+Playable missions are marked in the following file with `--+--` after their names https://github.com/project-topaz/topaz/blob/release/scripts/globals/quests.lua
-https://github.com/project-topaz/topaz/blob/release/scripts/globals/quests.lua

 # Battle Content (by era)